 - Lack of understanding of other cultures can be source of intolerance and misunderstanding

-Understanding how important family relationships are in work, social life and networking will help you understand why in Latin America friends and family are also found in the workplace.
+When working in Latin America, nderstanding how important family relationships are in work, social life, and networking will also help you understand why friends and family are often found in the workplace.

-As employee you can take the next steps to support diversity development in your organization:
+As an employee, you can take the next steps to support diversity development in your organization:

 - Be interested in getting to know your colleagues

-- Be open to share your experiences of things that happen in the office
+- Be open to sharing your experiences of things that happen in the office

 - Improve your communication towards other people

-- Organize meetings to share happenings at the office and discuss how it’s being experienced by the staff
+- Organize meetings to share happenings at the office and discuss staff experiences

-- Give communication and diversity awareness training through the year
+- Offer communication and diversity awareness trainings through the year

-- Include all your staff in decisions that will affect them like working hours and days, clothing, and company’s norms and values
+- Include all your staff in decisions that will affect them, like changes to working hours and days, dress codes, and company norms and values